westlake-autolab/FusionAD/README.md

 ## Acknowledgements

-Acknowledge the [UniAD](https://github.com/OpenDriveLab/UniAD) repository for their valuable resources.
+We acknowledge the authors of [UniAD](https://github.com/OpenDriveLab/UniAD) repository for their valuable contribution.

 ## Contact